Drupal-AI/ddev-drupal-ai/README.md

 # DDEV Drupal AI Add-on

+> ⚠️ Important — Proof of Concept (PoC)
+>
+> This repository is an early Proof of Concept and not yet feature-complete (expect bugs and
+> incomplete functionality).
+The interactive setup wizard (`ddev drupal-ai setup`) currently
+> creates a configuration file at `${DDEV_APPROOT}/.ddev/.env.drupal-ai` containing your AI
+> provider settings.
+The next step
+> in development is to automatically spin up a local Drupal environment with AI modules
+> configured based on your wizard selections.
+>
+> We're actively seeking reviewers and contributors to help complete this project.
+Please
+> open issues or pull requests on GitHub if you'd like to help.

 ## Overview

 This add-on provides an interactive CLI orchestration tool for Drupal AI workflows within your [DDEV](https://ddev.com/) project.
 It acts as a meta-tool that streamlines the setup and orchestration of AI capabilities in Drupal development environments.